YottaDB/YDBDoc/ProgGuide/commands.rst

 Because XECUTE causes run-time compilation in YottaDB, and because it tends to obscure code, use XECUTE only when other approaches clearly do not meet your particular requirement.

 YottaDB compiles XECUTE <literal> at compile time when the literal is valid YottaDB code that has minimal impact on the M virtual machine.
 An XECUTE literal containing GOTO, NEW, QUIT, (nested) XECUTE and indirection can't be precompiled because of the interaction of those features with the stack architecture of the M virtual machine.
-Precompiled XECUTE literals do not show up in $STATCK() as having a separate stack level, but rather "disappear" into the stack level of the original XECUTE.
+Precompiled XECUTE literals do not show up in $STACK() as having a separate stack level, but rather "disappear" into the stack level of the original XECUTE.
 Please observe the following cautions:

 * ensure you compile with the same YottaDB version, $ydb_chset, $ydb_local_collate, $ydb_patnumeric, $ydb_pattern_file and $ydb_pattern_table values (or lack thereof) as those used to run your application.
 * If the application changes the run time values controlled by those environment variables, use variable operands or indirection, rather than literals for operands with pattern match (?) or sorts-after (]]).